 (in the world)

-For most programmes, apply by 15 July to start your studies in October, and by 15 July to start your studies in April.
+For most programmes, apply by 15 July to start your studies in October (winter semester), and by 15 January to start your studies in April (summer semester).

 When you apply to the University of Würzburg, you will need to prove your English proficiency.